Shebulan-Joshwel/Shebulan-Joshwel/README.md

   <tr>
     <td valign="middle" style="padding-right:24px;">

-# ✨ Hi...
-I'm Shebulan Joshwel ✨
+#  Hola...
+I'm Shebulan Joshwel

 **I specialize in ML, DL, NLP, CV, and building intelligent AI agents.
 I work primarily with Python, TensorFlow, PyTorch, and the Hugging Face ecosystem, and I’m experienced in data preprocessing, feature engineering, model training and evaluation, and deploying end‑to‑end pipelines.
 I enjoy turning messy data into robust models, experimenting with generative models and retrieval workflows, and building practical solutions that combine NLP, vision, and agentic automation to solve real‑world problems.**